andrempacini/chatExperience-Lab/README.md

 # chatExperience-Lab
-A page where user can sign in /sign up and then chat with another user.
-This is a lab to learn coding foundation
+A learning lab of a console app to understand how c# basics works